Caesaropapism: Eastern Church

 During a speech at the St. Procopius Unionistic Congress in 1959, John Dvornik stated, "...the attitude of all Orthodox Churches toward the State, especially the Russian Church is dictated by a very old tradition which has its roots in early Christian political philosophy... the Christian Emperor was regarded as the representative of God in the Christian commonwealth, whose duty was to watch not only over the material, but also the spiritual welfare of his Christian subjects.
 Because of that, his interference in Church affairs was regarded as his duty."
 The regional church was elevated by the rivals of the Byzantine Empire, namely the Serbian and Bulgarian empires, to patriarchate according to a prevailing theory during the time the status of the church had to be equal to the state.

 Following the Fall of Constantinople in 1453, the sultans of the Ottoman Empire took control of appointing the Patriarch of Constantinople and all Byzantine Rite Bishops within their dominions.
 According to historian Charles A. Frazee, the Greek Hierarchs appointed by the sultan and his advisors were almost invariably opposed to the reunification decrees at the Council of Florence and rejected the authority of the Papacy.

-At the same time, however, so great was the suffering of the Greek people under the Sultans that, in the February 14, 1908 Papal allocution Ringraziamo Vivamente, Pope Pius X accused the Greek Orthodox Church under Turkish rule of having preferred, "a harsh yoke (that of Islam) to the tenderness of their mother."
+At the same time, however, the subordination of the Church to the Sublime Porte attracted criticism during subsequent periods such as in the February 14, 1908 Papal allocution Ringraziamo Vivamente, where Pope Pius X accused the Greek Orthodox Church under Turkish rule of having preferred, "a harsh yoke (that of Islam) to the tenderness of their mother."

-Caesaropapism was most notorious in the Tsardom of Russia when Ivan IV the Terrible assumed the title Tsar in 1547 and subordinated the Russian Orthodox Church to the state.
+Caesaropapism was most notorious in the Tsardom of Russia when Ivan the Terrible assumed the title Tsar in 1547 and subordinated the Russian Orthodox Church to the state.
 In defiance of the Tsar's absolute power, Philip, the Metropolitan of Moscow, preached sermons in Tsar Ivan's presence that condemned his indiscriminate use of state terror against real and imagined traitors and their families by the Oprichnina.
 Metropolitan Philip also withheld the traditional blessing of the Tsar during the Divine Liturgy.
 In response, the Tsar convened a Church Council, whose bishops obediently declared Metropolitan Philip deposed on false charges of moral offenses and imprisoned him in a monastery.
 When the former Metropolitan refused a request from the Tsar to bless the 1570 Massacre of Novgorod, the Tsar allegedly sent Malyuta Skuratov to smother the former Bishop inside his cell.
 Metropolitan Philip was canonized in 1636 and is still commemorated within the Orthodox Church as a, "pillar of orthodoxy, fighter for the truth, shepherd who laid down his life for his flock."